Each year, Dorval plants approximately one hundred trees along its streets and in its parks. Along the streets, only broad-leaved trees are planted.

 On private property

+Each year, the City of Dorval plants nearly one hundred trees in roadway setbacks and in parks.
 Anyone wishing to benefit from the planting program should request it before April.
 The City asks citizens to water newly-planted trees to help reduce maintenance cost.
 Planting a poplar, willow or silver maple is prohibited everywhere in Dorval.
-Planting a tree, at a distance of two meters (2 m) from a fire hydrant, a service entrance or a street lamp of public property is also prohibited.
+Planting a tree, at a distance of two meters (2 m) from a fire hydrant, a service entrance, electrical wires or a street lamp of public property is also prohibited.

 Any tree located on a private property that presents a risk for public safety in part or in whole because of its bad condition will have to be cut, trimmed or removed within fifteen (15) days of the reception of an officer's notice.
 No work shall be undertaken by City staff on private property, except when a tree has fallen in the street.